aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 Global Forest Watch](#Ch04.09) pixels classified as lost tree canopy cover since 2020 (raster layer matching input, presence = 1, absence = 0).

-This EGV was prepared based on the information of timber volume of pines (species codes: 1, 14, 22; see tree species codes in [Terminology and acronyms](#Ch01)) in the inventoried forest stands - [State Forest Service's State Forest Registry](#Ch04.01).
-As values in this attribute had some impossible extreme values, they were limited to the nearest integer showing only minimal accumulation in histogram.
+This EGV is prepared based on the information of timber volume of pines (species codes: 1, 14, 22; see tree species codes in [Terminology and acronyms](#Ch01)) in the inventoried forest stands - [State Forest Service's State Forest Registry](#Ch04.01).
+This attribute has some extreme values.
+We chose to limit them to the nearest integer showing only minimal accumulation in histogram.

 <img src="./Figures/Histogramms/hist_egv302.png" width="80%" />

-Resulting values at polygon geometries were rasterised with the workflow `egvtools::polygon2input()`, restricting to pixels outside the clearcut mask.
-No background values were assigned during rasterisation.
-The resulting layer was then aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating sum of pixel values.
-After the aggregation, cells with no forest information were filled with value 0.
+Resulting values at polygon geometries are rasterised with the workflow `egvtools::polygon2input()`, restricting to pixels outside the clearcut mask.
+No background values are assigned during rasterisation.
+The resulting layer is then aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating sum of pixel values.
+After the aggregation, cells with no forest information are filled with value 0.
 Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.